 Bioquanti for elementary and secondary education

-For elementary and secondary education, the website offers a set of instructional content and teaching objects for the last years of elementary school and high school.
-Its content was also designed according to the principles of reproducible teaching (RT) and involves interactive teaching objects for curricular content (OIER).
-The website has a practical tutorial on using Jmol for 3D molecules and interactivity, and another for R in the RStudio environment for interactive graphics and maps.
+In this sense, the website presents applications of the JSPlotly (simulator) and GSPlotly (code generator) platforms directly aimed at basic education content.
+The website also has a practical tutorial on using Jmol for 3D molecules and interactivity, and another for R in the RStudio environment for interactive graphics and maps.
 The tools are presented in their cloud versions, eliminating the need for installation or configuration, although there are instructions for installing the program on a computer.
-The tutorial is illustrated with examples taken from MAPA (Pedagogical Support Material for Learning in Minas Gerais).
-The portal also provides a collection of interactive atomic models included in a “Molecule Garden” and a repository for interactive graphics and maps such as OIERs.
+The tutorial is illustrated with examples taken from MAPA (Pedagogical Support Material for Learning in Minas Gerais - Brazil).
+The portal also provides a collection of interactive atomic models included in a “Molecule Garden” and a repository for interactive graphics and maps such as RITOs.
 The Molecule Garden is organized into classes and has a collection of atomic models for three-dimensional visualization and study.